naninovel/docs/docs/guide/spreadsheet.md

 ## Example

-Find an example on how to set up and use the extension in the following project hosted on GitHub: [github.com/Naninovel/Spreadsheet](https://github.com/Naninovel/Spreadsheet).
+Find an example on how to set up and use the tool in the following project hosted on GitHub: [github.com/Naninovel/Spreadsheet](https://github.com/Naninovel/Spreadsheet).

 You can [clone the project with a Git client](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [download it as a zip archive](https://github.com/Naninovel/Spreadsheet/archive/main.zip).

-::: warn
+::: warning
-Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
+Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; importing the package will resolve the issues.
 :::

 The project has a couple of test scripts stored in `Assets/Scripts` folder, managed text documents at `Assets/Resources/Naninovel/Text` and a sheets at the root directory.